George Rochester: Biography

 In 1937 Rochester crossed the USA to New York, where he boarded the Queen Mary en route to Southampton, arriving on 14 June.
 He attended an interview and was appointed assistant lecturer at the Victoria University of Manchester under Lawrence Bragg, just before Bragg moved to the National Physical Laboratory in Teddington.
 The post of Langworthy Professor of Physics was next filled by Patrick (later Lord) Blackett, whose group Rochester joined in 1938, this time to work on cosmic rays.

 War came in 1939, and he was sent to the newly-operational radar station at Staxton Wold, near Scarborough.
 But after a few months he was recalled to Manchester to help run the two-year intensive degree courses in what was one of just a few physics departments kept open during the war.
 He was also University Fire Officer, work done mainly in the evenings and at weekends.
 This left time for him and cosmic ray physicist Lajos Jánossy to undertake research on the penetration of cosmic rays at sea level.
 This research continued after the war, initially still with Jánossy, but later with Clifford Butler, and led eventually to the discovery of heavy V particles, later determined to be K+ and K0 (kaons).

 Blackett moved from Manchester to Imperial College in 1953, leaving Rochester as acting director of the Physical Laboratories, until he was offered the Chair in Physics at Durham.
-He was there from 1955 until the end of his career.
-By “attracting excellent staff and funds for new buildings and research, he built the Durham department into a vibrant and friendly institution”.
+He held this position from 1955 until the end of his career, and shaped the Durham department during this time.

 Rochester’s contributions to physics are commemorated by the Rochester building which he carefully designed, and the home of the physics department at Durham; the Rochester Prize for the top performing first year Science undergraduate student; and the annual Rochester Lecture.
 He was elected a Fellow of the Royal Society in 1958.
 In the period 1955 to 1966, Rochester was nominated 22 times for a Nobel Prize in Physics, by such eminent scientists as Blackett (seven times), Cockcroft (four times) and Chadwick.